kroy/hoi4-focus-browser/README.md

     - [ ] Draw lines from parents to children
 - [ ] Figure out how to draw focus boxes hierarchically
 - [ ] Sort out state management
+    -  [ ] Also think about where to dispatch from
 - [ ] Make types nice and tight
+- [ ] Add tests :seenoevil:

 # Getting Started with Create React App